facter /usr/lib/ruby/site_ruby/1.8/facter/ipmess.rb:85: command not found: /sbin/ifconfig -a /usr/bin/facter:54: command

 It would be nice if when ifconfig can’t be found, it falls back to using ‘ip addr’ (or the other way around) – also, notice that domainname and dnsdomainname are not present on this system – however facter does appear to get them correct regardless.

-#5 Updated by Miah Johnson almost 5 years ago
+#5 Updated by Miah Johnson about 5 years ago

 The ‘ip’ command is available on most Linux distributions, in the iproute2 package.
 The ‘ip’ command provides avanced functionality that isnt available in ifconfig.